franciscocebcar/udacity_capstone_project/starter_file/README.md

 After the web service is deployed, I could see it in the Endpoints section of the AzureML Workspace:
 ![websvc_summary](screenshots/09_webservice_summary.png)

-Once Azure Application Insights is enabled (and the web service is restarts), we can validate by looking at the "Application Insights url" in the endpoint details:
+Once Azure Application Insights is enabled (and the web service is restarted), we can validate by looking at the "Application Insights url" in the endpoint details:
 ![websvc_appinsights](screenshots/10_webservice_appinsights.png)

 ## Screen Recording